citusdata/citus_docs/faq/faq.rst

 * SELECT … FOR UPDATE
 * Grouping sets

 What's more, Citus has 100% SQL support for queries which access a single node in the database cluster.
 These queries are common, for instance, in multi-tenant applications where different nodes store different tenants (see :ref:`when_to_use_citus`).

+Remember that -- even with this extensive SQL coverage -- data modeling can have a significant impact on query performance.
+See the section on :ref:`citus_query_processing` for details on how Citus executes queries.

 .. _faq_choose_shard_count: